 un Projects

-un Projects x Nyege Nyege x Rising: Resonant Imaginaries
+un Projects x Nyege Nyege x RISING: Resonant Imaginaries

 by

 Founded in 2014, Uganda’s annual Nyege Nyege Festival (now label) has become a seminal space for afro-galactic electronic music and queer expression, despite consistent attempts from religious conservatives to shut it down.
+In this way their resistance finds common ground with Quintanalla’s editorial approach to Resonant Imageries.
+As both draw out diverse constructions of polyrhythmic, political, and disruptive sounds and modes of listening.

 Thomas Ragnar and Lucreccia Quintanilla sit at the front of the room and address the crowd with microphones, reading out Hannah Wickramasuriya's piece.